 It’s easily the best breakfast around.
 I must also ‘big up’ their flat white coffees – never had a bad one there!

 Steak and Ale Pie – Orient Excess

-You’ve all heard it before: British food, something of a punchline throughout Europe, and unlikely to ever be the subject of a article of praise.
+You’ve all heard it before: British food, something of a punchline throughout Europe, and unlikely to ever be the subject of an article of praise.

-At least, that’s what I though before I spent a year living in the north of England.
+At least, that’s what I thought before I spent a year living in the north of England.
 Before I discovered pub food!